1ajthomas248/1ajthomas248/README.md

 ## Hi there, I'm AJ! 👋

-I'm a Computer Science student at Washington and Lee University with a strong interest in IT systems and cloud infrastructure
+I'm a Computer Science student at Washington and Lee University with a strong interest in IT systems, cybersecurity and cloud infrastructure

 I'm working on cloud projects and labs focused on Virtual Machines, Virtual Networking, and application deployment as well as Python projects centered on automation and IT tooling